Holomorphic curves in exploded manifolds: Compactness

 We can choose $\alpha_i$ so that the winding numbers of the first $k$ coordinates of $f(e^{i\theta})$ are the same as our model map $F$:

-The metric $g$ can be compared to the pseudo metric from $\omega$ on the last coordinates $c_{k+1},\dotsc,c_n$, so we only need to prove convergence in the first $k$ coordinates.
+The metric $g$ can be compared to $d_{\omega}$ on the last coordinates $c_{k+1},\dotsc,c_n$, so we only need to prove convergence in the first $k$ coordinates.
 Let us do this for $f$ restricted to the first coordinate $f_1$.

-For this, use coordinates $z=e^{t+i\theta}$ on the domain with the usual cylindrical metric and the similar cylindrical metric on our target.
-(Choose members of our open cover to be compactly contained inside our coordinate chats so that this standard flat metric on the coordinate chart is comparable to $g$).
+Use coordinates $z=e^{t+i\theta}$ on the domain with the usual cylindrical metric and the similar cylindrical metric on our target.
+(Choose members of our open cover to be compactly contained inside our coordinate charts so that this standard flat metric on the coordinate chart is uniformly comparable to $g$).
 Use the notation